 The section sponsors a print journal, The Folklore Historian (ISSN 1041-8644, GR1.F34), published annually since 1983.
 Articles appearing in the journal are indexed in Historical Abstracts and MLA International Bibliography.
 Back issues are available online through the HathiTrust Digital Library.

 Submit manuscripts electronically in Word to Jill Terry Rudy, Editor, The Folklore Historian; Department of English, Brigham Young University, Provo UT 84602; 801/422-2869

 The Richard Reuss Prize for Students of Folklore and History, a biennial award honoring Richard Reuss (1940-1986), founding editor of The Folklore Historian and a leading chronicler of folklore studies.
-The prize of $100 will be awarded to a student paper on a subject dealing with the history of folklore studies and not submitted for publication.
+The prize of $100 will be awarded to a student paper on a subject dealing with historical approaches to the study of folklore or the history of folklore studies and not submitted for publication.
 The winner of the prize will have his or her paper submitted for publication in The Folklore Historian.
 Submissions should be made electronically in Word and sent to firstname.lastname@example.org.The award competition is announced in odd-numbered years with a deadline of June 15.